pfrancis113/liri-node-app/README.md

 1. `node liri.js my-tweets`

-   * This will show your last 20 tweets and when they were created at in your terminal/bash window.
+   * Shows your last 20 tweets and when they were created in your terminal/bash window.

 2. `node liri.js spotify-this-song '<song name here>'`

-   * This will show the following information about the song in your terminal/bash window
+   * Shows the following information about the song in your terminal/bash window

      * Artist(s)